ok3dotdev/fidio-updated/documentation.md

 # Similarily to disable the application default layout add the following to a pages "props" object in the app.config.js:
 useAppConfigLayout: false

+## Handling Production Builds

+# Before you make a build you must update the next.config.js file.
+Ensure your Businesses website is under assetPrefix.
+Like so:
+const website = 'https://www.tv.tycoon.systems' // You must set this line to your own website